rust-lang/rfcs/text/0000-rustdoc-types-maintainers.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 - We could keep `rustdoc-types` as a personal project.
-This preserves the status quo (and is what will happen if this RFC (or something similar) isn't addopted).
+This preserves the status quo (and is what will happen if this RFC (or something similar) isn't adopted).
 This is undesirable because
-      - Bus factor: If I am unable or unwilling to maintain `rustdoc-types`, we cause a load of unnessessary churn when it becomes out of sync with
+      - Bus factor: If I am unable or unwilling to maintain `rustdoc-types`, we cause a load of unnecessary churn when it becomes out of sync with the in-tree `rustdoc-json-types`
 - We could bundle `rustdoc-types` through rustup.
 This is undesirable as it means users can't depend on it in stable rust, and can't depend on multiple versions.
 - We could publish `rustdoc-json-types` directly from `rust-lang/rust`.
 However
    - `rust-lang/rust` doesn't currently publish to crates.io.
-   - `rustdoc-json-types` doesn't currently bump the version field in cargo.toml
+   - `rustdoc-json-types` doesn't currently bump the version field in `Cargo.toml`
    - It may be desirable to use different types in rustdoc vs users, eg to have a specialized version of `Id` that doesn't allocate
    - `rustdoc-types` is a nicer name, and what people already depend on.